csurgay/ansible-training/docs/Introduction.md

 The result is faster development cycles, scalable infrastructure, and reduced risk.

+> [!TIP]
-Key takeaway: Treat infrastructure like code, automate everything possible, and use Ansible to enforce consistency and reliability across your environments.
+> Key takeaway: Treat infrastructure like code, automate everything possible,\
+> and use Ansible to enforce consistency and reliability across your environments.